 10 year guarantee.
 Read about the terms in the guarantee brochure.

-A perfect fit in the smallest bathrooms since the base cabinet is only 40 cm wide.
+Plenty of storage space and a perfect fit in smaller bathrooms since the base cabinet is only 60 cm wide.

 IKEA of Sweden